tkhahns/Video_Data_Processing/docs/windows_instructions.md

-## Video Data Processing Setup Instructions
+# Video Data Processing - Windows Setup Instructions

 These instructions will help you set up the environment for the Video Data Processing application on Windows.